timwhite0/hugo-academic/content/authors/admin/_index.md

 highlight_name: true
 ---

 I'm a second-year PhD student in the Department of Statistics at the University of Michigan.
 I work with [Jeff Regier](https://regier.stat.lsa.umich.edu) on Bayesian inference and probabilistic machine learning.
-Most of my current work is motivated by statistical and computational challenges in astronomy and astrophysics.
+Most of my current work is motivated by statistical challenges in astronomy and astrophysics.